 If there’s one thing New Yorkers love, it’s brunch—especially when it’s outdoor brunch in NYC.
 Every weekend, locals head to their favorite rooftop restaurants and charming sidewalk cafés for bottomless brunch as one of the highlights of things to do during summer in NYC.
 Here are our picks for the best outdoor brunches NYC has to offer.

 RECOMMENDED: Full guide to the best brunch in NYC

 Best outdoor brunch in NYC

-Beneath the BQE, first-generation Peruvian-American chef Erik Ramirez serves up New Peruvian 101 with breakfast hybrids like the omelette with fried rice and chinese sausage topped with sesame, pickled chilies and spicy mayo, or charred summer beans and quapchi with a soft-boiled egg over sourdough bread.
+Beneath the BQE, first-generation Peruvian-American chef Erik Ramirez serves up New Peruvian 101 with breakfast hybrids like the beef tenderloin stir-fry with fried egg, banana, French fries and rocoto crema, or the Swiss chard empanada with lime.
 The rooftop lounge provides the perfect perch for brunch dining al fresco.

 At Gertie, old school New York luncheonettes get a 2019 tune-up.
 For brunch, you'll find egg 'n cheese on bialys (made in-house by Savannah Turley), the Gertie Breakfast (two sunny eggs, white beans, greens and toast) as well as squash toast, best eaten outside in their backyard.

 Andrew Carmellini's two-story pasta spot boasts a brunch menu teeming with plates like ricotta pancakes and pepperoni frittata, a few of the namesake primi pastas from dinner and a breakfast spaghetti number that comes with kale, poached egg and pancetta.
 Ample outdoor seating lends itself well to people-watching on the bustling Bowery.